digital-asset/cn-quickstart/docs/sharable/exploring-the-demo.rst

    Your organization may sponsor another `CN-approved SV <https://sync.global/sv-network/>`__.
    If this is the case, speak with your administrator for privileged access.

-   Review the DevNet Global Synchronizer (GS) documentation to learn more about the `SV onboarding process <https://docs.dev.sync.global/validator_operator/validator_onboarding.html#onboarding-process-overview>`__.
+   Review the DevNet Global Synchronizer documentation to learn more about the `SV onboarding process <https://docs.dev.sync.global/validator_operator/validator_onboarding.html#onboarding-process-overview>`__.

    ⏱️ If you run into errors when making DevNet operations, double check that the DevNet VPN is active.
    DevNet VPNs may timeout, especially if left unattended for extended periods of time.